Kidd254/Awesome-Books-with-Modules/README.md

 # 📖 [Awesome-Books-with-Modules] <a name="about-project"></a>
-**[Awesome-Books-with-Modules]** is the first project at Microverse that is meant to test one's knowledge on gitflow and Es Linter Configuration.
+**[Awesome-Books-with-Modules]** In this project i applied different concepts such as ES6, JavaScript modules,  knowledge on gitflow and Es Linter Configuration.
 This project was build using Html and css.
 Git, Github, and Vs Code Studio were key technological tools used in this project.

 ## 🛠 Built With <a name="built-with"> </a>
+### Tech-Stack
-This project is built using pure Html and css
+This project is built using pure
+- Html
+- css
+- JavaScript

 <p align="right">(<a href="#readme-top">back to top</a>)</p>